asciimike/mikemcdonald.co/content/blog/2019/08/07/why-i-left-google.md

 My personal learning had slowed significantly, and more and more of my day was soaked up with the workings of a large company (status meetings, planning meetings, planning for status meetings, etc.).
-I felt like I was devoting less energy towards solving problems, and more time to solving our internal problems.
+I felt like I was devoting less energy towards solving customer problems, and more time to solving internal problems.

 Attempts to change issues I saw that were affecting customer adoption were therefore slow.
 It took more than a year to get [Cloud Functions IAM](https://cloud.google.com/functions/docs/securing)